Seekfried/greedybot-d2irc/README.md

-        "pugtimewarning": 2400,     //time in seconds, to warn player that pickup is going to expire "pugtimeout": 3600,         //time in seconds, that pickup is expired "browser": "chrome"         //Browser used for cup generation "chrome", "edge", "chromium" }
+        "pugtimewarning": 2400,     //time in seconds, to warn player that pickup is going to expire "pugtimeout": 3600,         //time in seconds, that pickup is expired "browser": "chrome"         //Browser used for cup generation "chrome", "edge", "chromium" },
+    "database":{
+        "filename": "pickups.db"     //Name of the SQLite File }
 }
 ```